maher2603/ProjectT/README.md

 # ProjectT
 Multi-Platform Game Development Group Project

-Name:
+## Name:

-Project T
+Project Track Racing

-Description:
+## Description:

-An arcade style driving game with various game modes, cars and race tracks to enjoy.
+An arcade-style driving game with various game modes, cars, and race tracks to enjoy.

-Features:
+## Features:

-Practice Mode-

-Track has checkpoints dotted across the circuit for the driver to go past

-If a driver does not go past a checkpoint, the lap time will not be registered

-A best lap time will be displayed alongside the current lap time and it will contain which lap the best lap was achieved.
+Practice Mode - The track has checkpoints dotted across the circuit for the driver to go past.
+If a driver does not go past a checkpoint, the lap time will not be registered.
+The best lap time will be displayed alongside the current lap time and it will contain which lap the best lap was achieved.

-Race Mode-

-Apply your skills against AI drivers one two different race tracks in two different cars.
+Race Mode - Apply your skills against AI drivers on two different race tracks in two different cars.
+At the end of the race, you will be told your final position and best lap time for the race.

-Drift Mode-

-Collect as many cones as possible in any one of three drift cars with different driving characteristics while attempting to not get caught by the police.
+Drift Mode - Collect as many cones as possible in any one of three drift cars with different driving characteristics while attempting to not get caught by the police.

-Controls:
+## Controls:

 Use WASD/Arrow Keys for Simple Directional Movement